aff3ct/aff3ct/doc/source/user/simulation/parameters/codec/polar_mk/encoder.rst

 generator matrix.
 The frame size :math:`N` can only be a power of the matrix size :math:`s`.
 For traditional Polar codes :math:`s = 2`.

+.. note:: This parameter can only be used to define mono-kernel polar codes.

 .. _enc-polar_mk-enc-pc-path:

 ``--enc-pc-path``